Qimia/stackexchange-xml-akka-importer/README.md

    * Remove stop words using `BloomFilter` index
    * Remove HTML tags
    * Remove numbers
- * Select random file within range to save the output as CSV for load-balancing
+ * Cyclic file selection for load-balancing of multiple CSV outputs.
  * Send acknowledge from the process-actor to the read-actor

 Dependencies